dakeshi/theswiftbook/chapters/optionals.md

 }
 ```

 Compared to the above solution, you don't need to use the `!` suffix to access a value of an optional within `if` block.
-It has already been safely unwrapped and binded to a constant called `cityTwoName` through `optional binding`.
+It has already been safely unwrapped and bound to a constant called `cityTwoName` through _optional binding_.

-### `guard` statement with `optional binding`

-Also, you can use `guard` statement with `optional binding`.
+Also, you can use `guard` statement with _optional binding_.
 For example:

 ```swift
 guard let cityOneName = cityOne else {